-Today we are going to review the tools needed to launch a successful Kickstarter.
-I have categorized the tools by the different functions below.
+Today, we are going to review the tools needed to launch a successful Kickstarter.
+I have categorized the tools below by the different functions.

-The categories include Kickstarter, social media, project management tools, design, email, PR, website, store, fulfillment, accounting, and product development tools.
+We have collected tools for all the key aspects of crowdfunding campaigns.
+The categories include Kickstarter, social media, project management, design, email, PR, website, store, fulfillment, accounting, and product development.

-This section is surprisingly light as many tools fall under another category.
-If you have an application that would fit well here, please let me know in the comments section below, and I will update.
+This section is surprisingly light as many tools you would expect to be here actually fall under another category.
+If you have an application that would fit well here, please let us know in the comments section below and we’ll add it to the list.

 KickTraq has both a mobile website and Chrome extension.
 They offer advanced analytics of Kickstarter campaigns.
 It is a good way to do research on other campaigns and track your own.
 Probably the most beneficial feature is the success projection.
 It allows you to see the probability that your campaign will get funded based on past funding performance.